naime-hossain/gull-vue-tailwind-doc/src/guide/folderstructure.md

 # Folder Structure

 Understand folder structure of template and what everything contains

 ## Main Package

-Once you unzip the package from marketplace/store you will find folder named Aatrox folder which contains actual files and folders required to run Aatrox Admin.
+Once you unzip the package from marketplace/store you will find folder named Gull folder which contains actual files and folders required to run Gull Admin.

 ```
 project
 │   .env
 │   .eslintrc.js
 │   .gitignore
 │   .prettierrc.js
 │   index.html